Biden clashes with Warren, Sanders on healthcare in Democratic 2020 debate

-HOUSTON (Reuters) - Democratic presidential front-runner Joe Biden clashed with progressive challengers Elizabeth Warren and Bernie Sanders on healthcare in a debate on Thursday, defending Obamacare and accusing them of not being honest about the cost of their plans.
+HOUSTON (Reuters) - Democratic presidential front-runner Joe Biden clashed with progressive challengers Elizabeth Warren and Bernie Sanders on healthcare in a debate on Thursday, defending Obamacare and challenging them to be honest about the cost of their plans.

+With the top 10 Democratic candidates sharing the debate stage for the first time in Houston, the contenders spent more time expressing their shared opposition to Republican President Donald Trump and pared back some of the bickering that marked the first two debates this summer.

+But the Democrats quickly renewed their battle over healthcare, the issue that has ignited the most heated debates in the campaign for the party’s nomination to face Trump in the November 2020 election.

-Biden, who served as vice president for eight years under Barack Obama, said he would build on Obama’s landmark healthcare law and accused Warren and Sanders of wanting to tear it down with their support for Medicare for All, a government-run healthcare plan that would eliminate private insurance.
+Biden, who served as vice president for eight years under Barack Obama, said he would build on his landmark healthcare law, the 2010 Affordable Care Act, and accused Warren and Sanders of wanting to tear it down with Medicare for All, a government-run healthcare plan that would eliminate private insurance.

 “I know that the senator says she’s for Bernie.
 Well I’m for Barack.
-I think Obamacare worked,” Biden said.
+I think Obamacare worked,” Biden said, asking Warren and Sanders to explain how they would pay for their plans.
 “This is about candor, honesty, big ideas.”

-Warren, a U.S. senator from Massachusetts, who has moved into second behind Biden in opinion polls of the Democratic race to face Republican President Donald Trump in the November 2020 election, praised Obama’s healthcare efforts.
+Warren, a U.S. senator from Massachusetts who has moved into second behind Biden in many opinion polls of the Democratic race, praised Obama’s healthcare efforts but said more was needed.

 “Now the question is how best can we improve on it,” she said, adding that under Medicare for All, those at the top would pay more but the middle class would pay less.

-Sanders, who sponsored the Medicare for All plan in the U.S. Senate, said the plan based on the existing government-run Medicare program for Americans 65 and older was the most cost-effective approach.
+Sanders, who sponsored the Medicare for All plan in the U.S. Senate, said the program based on the existing government-run Medicare program for Americans 65 and older was the most cost-effective approach.
 Some analysts have estimated his plan would cost $32 trillion over a decade.

-The battle over healthcare has been the biggest area of disagreement in the Democratic race, with candidates battling on how to improve on Obamacare.

 Biden said his plan would give Americans more options, including staying with their plans if they like them.

-“I’ve never actually met anybody who likes their health insurance company,” Warren responded.
+“I’ve never actually met anybody who likes their health insurance company,” Warren fired back.

 Former U.S. Housing Secretary Julian Castro accused Biden of flip-flopping in his description of his own plan.

 “Are you forgetting what you said two minutes ago?”
-Castro asked Biden, 76, who is known for being prone to gaffes and has faced questions about his age.
+Castro, 44, asked Biden, 76, who is known for being prone to gaffes and has faced questions about his age.

 When Mayor Pete Buttigieg of South Bend, Indiana, noted the exchange was what people did not like about politicians, Castro shot back: “That’s called an election.”

-U.S. Senator Amy Klobuchar of Minnesota also tried to calm things down, noting: “A house divided cannot stand,” borrowing from a famous speech by Abraham Lincoln.
+U.S. Senator Amy Klobuchar of Minnesota also tried to calm things down, noting: “A house divided cannot stand,” quoting from a famous speech by Abraham Lincoln.

+The candidates made an effort to praise the legacy of Obama, after facing criticism from some Democrats after the last debate for attacking his policies on healthcare and immigration.

+But Castro, who has lagged badly in opinion polls, accused Biden of being quick to tie himself to Obama when it suited him and walk away when it did not.

+“He wants to take credit for Obama’s work but not have to answer any questions,” said Castro, who served in Obama’s administration.

-The debate featured the top 10 candidates for the party’s presidential nomination sharing a stage for the first time.
+The debate was narrowed to one night and 10 candidates after the party toughened the requirements for qualifying.
 The previous two Democratic debates in June and July were split over two nights.

 Entrepreneur Andrew Yang opened the debate by promising to give $1,000 a month to 10 Americans for the next year, calling it a “freedom dividend.”
 The offer drew laughs from a few other contenders.